digiltd/oh-rtd-test/TCP-Binding.md

 The TCP part of the binding has a built-in mechanism to keep connections to remote hosts alive, and will reset connections at regular intervals to overcome the limitation of "stalled" connections or remote hosts.

-The TCP & UDP binding bundle acts as a network client, and not as a server.
-It will thus not accept any incoming connections, and thus is to be used with remote ends that act as servers.
+The TCP & UDP binding bundle acts as a network client or as a network server.

 For installation of the binding, please see Wiki page [[Bindings]].